Sexual harassment in the workplace: impacts and solutions

 How do you recognize sexual harassment in the workplace?

-• Annoying remarks about dress or appearance.
+- Annoying remarks about dress or appearance.

-• Obscene remarks or writings with sexual connotations.
+- Obscene remarks or writings with sexual connotations.

-• Light physical contact
+- Light physical contact.

-• Pressure to perform an act of a sexual nature.
+- Pressure to perform an act of a sexual nature.

-Be careful: if a victim is subjected to non-consensual gestures on a sexual area, this is called sexual assault.
+If a victim is subjected to non-consensual gestures on a sexual area, this is called sexual assault.

 What impact does sexual harassment have on QWL?